The Luck of the Fryrish: Cultural references

 The quantum finish at the racetrack is a reference to the Heisenberg uncertainty principle.
 Additionally, Fry's line, "It's clovering time", is a reference to the catchphrase of the Marvel Comics superhero, the Thing ("It's clobbering time!").

 Broadcast and reception

 Ron Weiner won an Annie Award for "Outstanding individual achievement for writing in an animated television production" for this episode in 2001.
-In 2006, IGN.com ranked this episode as number eleven in their list of the top 25 Futurama episodes due to the surprising ending and emotional nature of the plot.
+In 2006, IGN ranked this episode as number eleven in their list of the top 25 Futurama episodes due to the surprising ending and emotional nature of the plot.
 Christopher Bird of Torontoist called the episode "one of the greatest, saddest and most profound" episodes of Futurama, noted that it explores themes of loneliness and isolation, and "that it does this without ever becoming maudlin is a triumph."
 In 2013, it was ranked number 3 "as voted on by fans" for Comedy Central's Futurama Fanarama marathon.

 In its original airing, this episode had a 4.9 rating/9 share and was in 73rd place for the week.